ASFOpenSARlab/opensarlab-extensions/README.md

 A button that links to `gifcap.dev`.
 Users can screen capture and then save as a GIF.
 The recording is purely client-side in the browser.

+### Disk Space

+Display percent of remaining disk space.
+The values update every 5 seconds.
+Depending on settings, the display performs differently based on percent usage:

+0  - 70%: Text on transparent background
+70 - 85%: Text on yellow background
+85 - 90%: Text on red background
+91 - 99%: Blinking text on red background

+Settings can be changed in the JupyterLab Advance Settings under _opensarlab-frontend_.

 # v3